 Kid-Friendly Hikes in Utah – Wasatch Boulevard Hikes

 The following hikes are just to the southeast of Salt Lake City.
 What is great about the trails accessible along Wasatch Blvd. is that you don’t have to drive up a canyon to get to them.
 This is such a beautiful area with lots of trees right at the base of the mountains.

 These hikes provide exceptional views of Salt Lake Valley!

 Location: This hike is located off of Wasatch Blvd at 11250 S., in Sandy, Utah

 Parking: There is a small parking lot located off of Wasatch Blvd.
 If the parking lot is full, you can park along Wasatch Boulevard.

 Miles: This hike is .7 miles from the parking lot, but it seems shorter.

-Rocky Mouth is probably one of the most kid friendly hikes in Utah!
-What we love most is that there is a waterfall at the end of this short hike.
+Rocky Mouth is probably one of the most kid-friendly hikes in Utah!
+What we love most is that there is a waterfall at the end of this short Utah hike.
 My kids love this hike.

 After you park you will ascend a staircase that will lead you to a neighborhood.
 You might be thinking, “am I in the right spot?”
 The answer is yes.
 You will walk about a block and see trail signs that will direct you to the trailhead.

-Once you get to the trailhead from the neighborhood, you will have a semi-steep climb, but within a few minutes you will reach a point that it levels out.
+Once you get to the trailhead from the neighborhood, you will have a semi-steep climb, but within a few minutes, you will reach a point where it levels out.